evyatar-yosef/Robots_1/README.md

 The main script that runs the simulation.
 It initializes the Pygame window, loads the map and drone images, and controls the main game loop.

-### Drone.py and Drone2.py
+### Drone.py

 Contains the `Drone` and `Painter` classes:

 - **Drone**: Handles the drone's movement, obstacle detection, and returning to the start position.
 - **Painter**: Responsible for painting the map based on the drone's exploration.
-- **Drone2**: same as drone but now the drone can also move in diagonals. - for usind drone2 yiu need to change this line in simulation.py self.drone = Drone(self.xstart, self.ystart, self.map_image, MAX_FLY_TIME, self.screen, self)
-          to: self.drone = Drone2(self.xstart, self.ystart, self.map_image, MAX_FLY_TIME, self.screen, self)

 ## How It Works

 1. **Initialization**: The simulation sets up the Pygame window and loads the map and drone images.
 2. **Movement**: The drone moves across the map, avoiding obstacles and painting explored areas.
-3. **blue object**: when encounter blue object the drone fly over it by increasing the z value.
-4. **Returning Home**: After a predefined flight time, the drone returns to its starting position using A* algo.
+3. **Returning Home**: After a predefined flight time, the drone returns to its starting position using the recorded move history.
-5. **Display Update**: The Pygame window updates in real-time to show the drone's position, orientation, and flight time.
+4. **Display Update**: The Pygame window updates in real-time to show the drone's position, orientation, and flight time.

 ## Future Enhancements